 Understand the entry requirements

 Specific entry requirements differ by subject and study area.
 Details can be viewed on each course’s page.
 General entry requirements, by qualification type, are outlined below.
-You can also read the Postgraduate International Course Guide (PDF, 4.2MB) for more information.
+You can also read the International PG Course Guide 2020 (PDF, 6.2MB) for more information.

 Graduate certificate and graduate diplomas